Rosalie_Z_Fanshel.jpg

 Pronouns: they/them

 I started the PhD after a long year career in food movement nonprofit work and service to the University of California.
 I began my UC career in 2008, and served as educational program manager at the Berkeley Food Institute from 2014–2022, pursuing the first three years of doctoral work as a concurrent staff member.
 At BFI I played an integral role in the development of the Food Systems Minor and Graduate Certificate in Food Systems, and led the six year UC Berkeley Foodscape Mapping Project.
 In 2018 I co-founded the Staff Basic Needs Working Group, which provides food, housing, and economic resources for UC Berkeley employees.
 In 2021 I co-founded the HBCU-Berkeley Environmental Scholars for Change program to facilitate multidirectional learning among Spelman College, Tuskegee University, and UC Berkeley students and faculty while fostering preparedness and belonging for HBCU students interested in graduate school at Berkeley.
+I am currently a postdoctoral scholar with the Environmental Scholars for Change program.

 I also spend a lot of time thinking about visual culture and queer popular music.
 My first academic publication was on Bruce Springsteen’s queer musical aesthetic.
 For more on my visual art life, explore here.